-How to create your organizational structure with Venngage
+How to create an organizational structure with Venngage

-When creating an organizational structure, numerous critical components such as design, a chart, job descriptions, and workflows must be taken into account.
-Venngage provides a choice of templates to pick from, like the example below.
+When creating an organizational structure, numerous critical components such as design, chart, job descriptions, and workflows must be taken into account.

-- Click on Templates from your dashboard or Home, then Diagrams from the left pane to see a list of the numerous types of diagrams and charts you may make, including an Organizational Chart.
+- Click on Templates on your dashboard or Home, then Diagrams on the left pane to see a list of the types of diagrams and charts you can make, including an Organizational Chart.

 - Choose a template that suits your needs.
 This will bring you to the canvas, where you can adjust and edit the chart as needed with the many tools available.

 - You can save your work to your device if you have a Premium or Business account.